-The second consultation on plans for a proposed new high voltage electricity link between Great Britain and France gets underway this week.
+Over 670 people attended the second round of consultation on plans for a new electricity link between Great Britain and France.

-The proposed IFA2 interconnector consists of high voltage submarine and underground cables connected to a converter station and an electricity substation in both Hampshire and Normandy.
+The proposed IFA2 interconnector consists of high voltage undersea and underground cables connected to a converter station and an electricity substation in both Hampshire and Normandy.